EdCSUMT/autocomplete/readme.txt

  *****************************************************************************/
 I liked the assignment very much, especially, the GUI.
 I did find it challenging but mostly because I overthought and over freaked out.
 I also like how the requirements were clearly and explicidly spelled out.
+I also spent too much time looking up/reading/drawing out diagrams on documentation on standard PQ functions/comparator and other java functions to see if I should use them.